jeffqe11/ReactFeed/README.md

 ## Project Description

 This project is based on a small application that shows a feed of posts in which comments can be added and viewed.
-This project was developed using react and redux and ui material elements in the interface.
+This project was developed using react and redux and ui material elements in the user interface.

 for the development of this project the following api was used.